![]() |

 base_dir is set (and matches the CWD) and the compiler option

 -fdebug-prefix-map is used.
-See also the discussion under COMPILING IN
+See also the discussion under COMPILING

-DIFFERENT DIRECTORIES.
+IN DIFFERENT DIRECTORIES.

 The reason for including the CWD in the hash by default is to prevent a problem with the storage of the current working directory in the debug info of an object file, which can lead ccache to return a cached object file that has the working directory in the debug info set incorrectly.
-You can disable this setting to get cache hits when compiling the same source code in different directories if you don’t mind that CWD in the debug info might be incorrect. ignore_headers_in_manifest (CCACHE_IGNOREHEADERS) This setting is a list of paths to files (or directories
+You can disable this option to get cache hits when compiling the same source code in different directories if you don’t mind that CWD in the debug info might be incorrect. ignore_headers_in_manifest (CCACHE_IGNOREHEADERS) This option is a list of paths to files (or directories

 with headers) that ccache will not include in the manifest list that